bonniee/react-flask/README.md

 Running `webpack` creates a file in `static/bundle.js`, which is the bundled version of your frontend code.

+If webpack-dev-server is prefered, run `npm run dev` to start webpack-dev-server with hot loading and change the <script> tag in templates/index.html

 The "backend" here is a bare-bones Flask app.
 Look in `app.py` if you want to make edits to the backend.

 To run the application, follow the steps in the next section.

 ## Running the app